MRezaKarimi/persian-calendar/README.md

 2. Extract the downloaded ZIP file
 3. Open Chrome and go to `chrome://extensions`
 4. Enable "Developer mode" using the toggle in the top-right
-5. Click "Load unpacked" and select the extracted directory
+5. Click "Load unpacked" and select the `dist` folder from extracted zip file
 6. The extension should now appear in your Chrome toolbar

 ## Contributing